SadhikaRana/SadhikaRana/README.md

 ### What I am learning right now
 - Writing better and more structured Python code
-- C++ and JavaScript beyond the basics
 - Data structures and algorithms
-- Getting started with AI and Machine Learning through hands-on exploration
+- AI and Machine Learning through hands-on exploration

 ### Looking ahead
 My focus going forward is on:
 - Building a strong base in computer science fundamentals
-- Developing backend-focused and data-driven applications
 - Writing clean, readable, and well-documented code
 - Gradually deepening my understanding of AI/ML as I gain more experience